lscheffler/bin2text/README.md

 The main goals of this project are:
 - The main goal is to do fast *git* commits.
-- Visual FoxPro IDE integration that works with whole projects (sbapshot), not per file.
+- Visual FoxPro IDE integration that works with whole projects (snapshot), not per file.

 The problems this project tries to solve:
 - Better IDE integration of FoxBin2Prg for VFP